demiralpatacan/pvm/Summation/README.md

 pvm> `conf`

-Instead of implementing `pvm_addhosts()` in the master source file, now we add the hosts manually on the PVM console by typing `add node2 node3 node4`.
+Instead of writing `pvm_addhosts()` in the master source file, now we add the hosts manually on the PVM console by typing `add node2 node3 node4`.
 After adding the hosts, the output should be like this.

 ![alt text](https://github.com/demiralpatacan/pvm/blob/master/Summation/img1.png "img1")